 After last weekend I had a bit of a shift in my mindset about my foot injury.
 I started to think about the things I can control to help it to heal as quickly as possible.
-Not only that, but also trying to get back to some habits that will help my overall health- the ones that I actually do better with when I am following a training plan.
+Not only that, but I am also trying to get back to some habits that will help my overall health- the ones that I actually do better with when I am following a training plan.
 I needed this reminder: Focus on the things you can control.

 Rather than laying on the couch in the mornings while I blog and drink my coffee, I’m trying to be a little more active by kneeling.
 I may avoid standing barefoot (especially on my hardwood floors) but kneeling on a pillow is much better than laying slumped into the couch.